digital-fabric/polyphony/docs/technical-overview/concurrency.md

   resources, for example a pool of database connections.
 - `Throttler` - used for throttling repeating operations, for example throttling access to a shared resource, or throttling incoming requests.

+## A Compelling Concurrency Solution for Ruby

+> The goal of Ruby is to make programmers happy.

+  — Yukihiro “Matz” Matsumoto

+Polyphony's goal is to make programmers even happier by offering them an easy way to write concurrent applications in Ruby.
+Polyphony aims to show that Ruby can be used for developing sufficiently high-performance applications, while offering all the advantages of Ruby, with source code that is easy to read and understand.